Mbed-TLS/mbedtls-docs/kb/attacks/poc-guidelines.md

 ## What is a proof-of-concept (PoC)?

-A PoC for a security issue is a small program that demonstrates a vulnerability.
+A PoC for a security issue is an artifact that demonstrates a vulnerability.
+It can take different forms, typically an input file, a small program, or a test case.
 It should illustrate how an attacker can cause a security property to be violated in a victim program.

-A PoC does not need to be a full exploit: it only needs to reach the stage where a property or invariant is violated.
+A PoC does not need to be a full exploit.
+It only needs to produce observable evidence that a security property is violated.

 ## Is a PoC needed?